Kaleybar: Culture

-Rezā Shāh, who deposed Ahmad Shah Qajar in 1925 and founded the Pahlavi dynasty, insisted on ethnic nationalism and cultural Unitarianism and implemented his policies with forced sedentarization of nomadic tribes.
+Rezā Shāh, who replaced the last Qajar king Ahmad Shah Qajar in 1925 and founded the Pahlavi dynasty, insisted on ethnic nationalism and cultural Unitarianism and implemented his policies with forced sedentarization of nomadic tribes.
 He renamed Qaradağ as Arasbaran to deny the Turkic identity of the inhabitants.
 In recent years, as a reaction to this oppressive acts, there has been an identity-seeking movement which emphasizes the heroic resistance of Babak.
 In 1998-2006 period Babak Castle considered a shrine for the movement and many cultural events were organized near Kaleybar.

 Melodic whistling

 Kaleybar region with mountainous terrain, shepherding and cultivation of hillside possess the isolating features for the development of a sophisticated whistled language.
 The majority of males are able, and perhaps addicted, to masterfully mimic the melodic sounds of musical instruments using fingerless whistle.
 Melodic whistling, indeed, appears to be a private version of the Ashug music for personal satisfaction.